Recent Acquisition by AFA of “A very tired child, 2023”

 Intuition

 Carol Schneemann also asserts, “Dealing with actual lived experiences—that’s heroic for a man and trivial exposure for a woman.
 A woman exploring lived experience occupies a realm that men seek to denigrate as domestic, encapsulate as erotic, arousing, or supportive of their own position.”
 Art and craft involve a profound engagement with something that has been distanced from ourselves.
 Leonard argues that “care does not automatically arise from the familiar but emerges from an attentive, defamiliarizing inquiry that leads to an understanding beyond common sense.”
 In Noam Chomsky and Mary Waterson’s book Consequences of Capitalism, they challenge the notion of common sense.
 Common sense has been constructed to normalize a specific way of thinking and acting.
 For instance, how we work, perceive dominance, educate ourselves, consume, construct our social lives, or view others.
 Chomsky discusses how the modern idea of being employed under a boss is relatively recent, contrasting with historical norms where people often worked for themselves, highlighting a form of alienation where our bodies are commodified for labor.
-Our society emphasizes formal education to secure the right schools and jobs, exemplified by a friend's acquaintance lamenting her preschooler's abnormal childhood due to COVID mandates.
+Our society emphasizes formal and ‘normal’ education to secure the right schools and jobs.
 However, this notion of a 'normal' childhood is exceptional and historically uncommon.
-Harold R. Johnson's Peace and Good Order criticizes the failure of the Canadian educational and justice system to achieve justice for Indigenous peoples, rooted in a constructed common sense shaped by colonial males.
+Harold R. Johnson's Peace and Good Order criticizes the failure of the Canadian educational and justice system to achieve justice for Indigenous peoples, rooted in a constructed common sense shaped historically by colonial males.
 Changing these entrenched institutional processes is challenging.
 The question of effective institutional critique from within is nuanced, involving those who catalyze change within institutions and external forces pressuring those in power to enact change.

 The creation of any product, particularly in our contemporary world, is fraught with ethical dilemmas.
 Regardless of how sustainable, upcycled, recycled, locally sourced, or biodegradable a product or its materials may be, it represents another human manifestation that has inevitably come at the expense of individuals and/or the environment.
 The rare exception might be objects entirely made from found materials, though even these are not immune to ethical considerations depending on how they are exhibited or presented.
 Galleries, museums, and digital platforms all have spatial, environmental, and social impacts, from server electricity consumption to broader cultural implications.

 Navigating and implicitly supporting these platforms is a complex issue that may exceed individual influence.
 So, should we completely abandon the creation of objects?
-I come from and still live on the Prairies, known today as Canada, where many Indigenous groups once lived before settler colonial activities confined them to reserves, perpetuating negative effects of colonialism.
-There is a perception that life in this area was harsh for Indigenous peoples compared to those on the West Coast, leading to a less developed artistic culture.
+I come from and still live on the Prairies, in a country known today as Canada, where many Indigenous groups once lived before settler-colonial activities confined them to reserves which helped to perpetuate the many negative effects of colonialism.
+There is a perception that life in this particular area was harsh for Indigenous peoples compared to those on the West Coast, leading to a less developed artistic culture.

 While less nomadic lifestyles might justify creating larger, more permanent physical artifacts, a capitalist, Euro-centric, colonial worldview places physical artifacts at the pinnacle of cultural hierarchy.
-Physical items can be commodified, traded, collected, and stolen, unlike non-physical or ephemeral cultural practices such as ceremonies, oral traditions, dances, or somatic rituals, which exist outside capitalism, especially when they are no longer practiced.
+Physical items can be commodified, traded, collected, and stolen, unlike non-physical or ephemeral cultural practices such as ceremonies, oral traditions, dances, or somatic rituals, which more easily exist outside of forms of trade and commodity.

 These non-physical manifestations could be considered ineffable, rooted in sacred crafts that defy easy categorization.
 While physical artifacts respond to and embody essences beyond descriptive language, they are often more easily defined by form and material existence.
 For example, the symbolism and ceremony within the shelters of Plains Indigenous people, like the tipi, where each pole carries oral tradition meanings, demonstrate a form of relational aesthetics.
 The profound significance lies in a deeper, complex relationship with nature that points toward the ineffable.